| The Case for a National Individual Investment

 before tax income distributions as well as truly altering the distribution

+of political power in society.
 A UBI does not do these things.
 Ultimately, a UBI becomes an allowance

 provided by the rich.
 As such, it suffers the same long-term problems as